chymian/new-listings-trading-bot/readme.md

 ## Get started

 - To start running the trading bot, configure your `appsettings.json` and then run `./build.ps1` or `./build.sh`.
-- Check Docker `app` logs for activity.
+- Check Docker `nelitrabo` logs for activity.
-- On start the script builds migrations locally before copying over the directory to Docker so if you're building manually, remember to run the migrations first.
+- On start the script builds migrations in the docker image, so ensure docker is running.

 ## Looking for No-Code Trading Bots?